dcmi/dc-srap/docs/srap-profile.md

 > `dct:date`, `dct:issued`, `dct:modified`, `dct:dateAccepted`, `srap:embargoDateRange`, `srap:dateRetracted`

-The `dct:date` property is generic and SHOULD NOT be used when more specific dates are available.
+The `dct:date` property is generic and SHOULD NOT be used when more specific dates are known.
 The `dct:issued`, `dct:modified`, `dct:dateAccepted` and `srap:dateRetracted` properties SHOULD be used to indicate, respectively, the dates when the resource was issued, modified, accepted for publication and retracted.

-It is expected that the above mentioned dates will be in one of the standard ISO 8601 formats:
+The above mentioned dates SHOULD be in one of these standard ISO 8601 formats:

 > `YYYY` | `YYYY-MM` | `YYYY-MM-DD`